Pierre Brossolette: Politics

 Despite this, most of his ideas were implemented in 1958 when De Gaulle established the Fifth Republic and established a presidentialist system based around his Rally of the French People (RPF) party.
 However, De Gaulle was pushed in the short term to decide in favour of Jean Moulin's proposal as he still struggled to show the Allies (Americans in particular) that he was not a dictator.
 Brossolette's ideas of a Resistance party raised many opponents' fears of a "bonapartian" drift, especially among fellow socialists in London including Pierre Cot and Raymond Aron.
 This seemed to be confirmed to his detractors' eyes when Brossolette succeeded a bold blow against the Vichy regime by exfiltrating from France Charles Vallin, deputy leader of conservative French Social Party (PSF) that had surged as the main French party with over 30% at pre-war elections, but deemed proto-fascist by the left.
 Hence the French Fourth Republic eventually reverted to the Third Republic's pre-war parliamentarist system.

 During his last missions, Brossolette worked on creating a new party that could be the major force of the left.
-He was inspired by the British Labour Party, utilising a non-Marxist or, at least, reformist approach (thus effectively challenging the French Socialist Party).
+He was inspired by the British Labour Party, using a non-Marxist or, at least, reformist approach (thus effectively challenging the French Socialist Party).
 For that, he spent his last days writing an ambitious critique of Marx's political philosophy as a by-product of 18th-century rationalism that would provide the theoretical framework for this party.
 Unfortunately, at the time of his arrest the manuscripts were thrown overboard at sea over Brittany shores.